James Page (boxer)

-James Page (born April 1, 1971 in Pittsburg, CA, United States) is a former professional boxer in the welterweight (147lb) division.
+James Page (born April 1, 1971) is an American former professional boxer who competed from 1990 to 2012.
+He held the World Boxing Association (WBA) welterweight title from 1998 to 2000.

 Pro boxing career

 Nicknamed "Mighty Quinn", Page turned pro in 1990 and beat Andrei Pestriaev in 1998 to capture the Vacant WBA Welterweight Title.
 He defended the title three times until he was stripped, in 2000, for failing to turn up for a mandatory title defense in Las Vegas.
 Page fought for the Vacant WBA Welterweight Title yet again, against Andrew Lewis in 2001.
 Page lost via TKO in the 7th round.
 He retired after the bout.